EasyCorp/EasyAdminBundle/README.md

 #### Virtual Entity Fields

-Sometimes it's useful to modify the original entity properties before displaying them in the listings.
-For example, if your `Customer` entity defines `firstName` and `lastName` properties, you may want to just display a column called `Name` with both information.
-These are called `virtual fields` because they don't really exist as real Doctrine entity fields.
+Sometimes, it's useful to include in listings values which are not entity properties.
+For example, if your `Customer` entity defines `firstName` and `lastName` properties, you may want to just display a column called `Name` with both information merged.
+These columns are called `virtual fields` because they don't really exist as real Doctrine entity fields.

 First, add this new virtual field to the entity configuration: